SiliconLabs/wiseconnect/examples/si91x_soc/peripheral/sl_si91x_ct_ocu_non_dma/readme.md

   - There is a programming feature to select Clocks, events or external clock as a tick.
   - The input clock can be the reference clock or the system clock.
   - Supports a wide range of features like starting the counter, stopping the counter, continuing the counter from the stopped value, halt and increment the counter, and capturing the events.
-  - It can output PWM signals with any cycle/pulse length.
+  - It can output PWM signals with varying duty cycle.
-  - It can start a PPG in synchronous with PWM signal output.
-It can superimpose a PPGs output signal on the PWM signal and output it.
-  - It can generate a non-overlap signal that maintains the response time of the power transistor(dead time) from PWM signal output.
+  - It can generate a non-overlap signal that maintains the response time of the power transistor(dead time) from PWM signal output.This can be with respect to toggling of transistors.
   - It can capture timing of input signal changes and pulse width in synchronous with PWM signal.
   - It can start the ADC at any time, in synchronous with the PWM signal output.
-  - It performs noise cancelling of the emergency motor shutdown interrupt signal.
   - It can freely set the pin state at the time of motor shutdown when a valid signal input is detected.
-  - Supports APB interface for programming.

 ## About Example Code